soorajsm06/Laptop-Battery-Health-Prediction/README.md

 3. The Server Action sends the form data to the Flask backend (`python-api/app.py`) at the `/predict` endpoint.
 4. The Flask backend loads `model1.pkl` (or uses the mock), preprocesses the input, and makes a prediction.
 5. The Flask backend returns the `predictedTimeLeftSeconds` to the Next.js Server Action.
-6. The Server Action then uses this prediction along with the input data to call Genkit AI flows (`src/ai/flows/`):
-    *   `explainBatteryPrediction`: Generates a textual explanation of the prediction.
-    *   `visualizeFeatureImportance`: Generates a (mocked) feature importance plot.
-7. The results (prediction, explanation, plot URI) are returned to the frontend and displayed using `src/components/prediction-display.tsx`.
+6. The result (`predictedTimeLeftSeconds`) is returned to the frontend and displayed using `src/components/prediction-display.tsx`.

 To get started, take a look at `src/app/page.tsx`.